joeptlee/ActiveSG-Football-watcher/README.md

-# ActiveSG football watcher
+# Football watcher

-Polls the ActiveSG programmes API every ~10 minutes and sends you a **Telegram** message the moment a new football programme is listed (or an existing one's registration / slots change).
+Polls the rogrammes API every ~10 minutes and sends you a **Telegram** message the moment a new football programme is listed (or an existing one's registration / slots change).
 Runs for free on **GitHub Actions** — no server, no laptop left on.

 ## How it works

-ActiveSG's site is a JavaScript app: the football listings load from a hidden JSON API.
+site is a JavaScript app: the football listings load from a hidden JSON API.
 This bot calls that API directly, remembers what it saw last time (in `state.json`), and alerts you on anything new.
 The first run just records a baseline silently — alerts start from the second run onward.